| |

 Ayurveda is a natural system of medicine.
 Originating in India more than 3,000 years ago, Ayurveda is derived from the Sanskrit words ayur (life) and veda (science or knowledge).
 Thus, Ayurveda translates to knowledge of life.
 To this day, Ayurvedic medicine is widely used for its focus on whole-body healing.
 According to Ayurveda, an imbalanced dosha leads to poor health and disease.
-Therefore, opting for food, exercise, and lifestyle habits based on your dosha is believed to promote optimal health and balance.
+Therefore, opting for foodexercise, and lifestyle habits based on your dosha is believed to promote optimal health and balance.

 Ayurvedic Winter Diet

 Thanks to this season’s cold and dry atmosphere, both our external and internal bodies become dry.
 Other than staying hydrated with mineral-rich water, Ayurveda encourages Kapha foods.
 These are warm and oily.
 Ironically, diet culture promotes raw foods and smoothies as a post-holiday detox, but Ayurveda encourages the opposite.
 Instead of a mid-day salad, nourish your body with warm, cooked foods.
 Incorporate extra-virgin olive oil, coconut oil, and ghee.
 Rather than sip on iced drinks, start your mornings off with a comforting tea, rich in spices like ginger, cinnamon, tulsi, cardamom, and clove.
-Additionally, soups, dahls, and stews are hearty and healthy meals for winter.
+Additionally, soups, dals, and stews are hearty and healthy meals for winter.

-Because the bacteria in your gut influences the health of your entire body, it’s important to have a healthy microbiome—especially in the winter.
+Because the bacteria in your gut influence the health of your entire body, it’s important to have a healthy microbiome—especially in the winter.
 Generally speaking, an optimal gut is a diverse gut.
 The more species of bacteria you have, the more health rewards you reap.
 So, how to improve your gut health?
 In part, by letting an Ayurvedic winter produce guide fill your grocery basket.

 EAT A DIVERSE ARRAY OF COOKED FOODS